Thomblin/heimsight/README.md

 A self-hosted, full-stack observability platform built in Rust.

-Heimsight provides unified logs, traces, metrics, and alerting with a focus on simplicity, performance, and horizontal scalability.
+**Heimsight** is a self-hosted, full-stack observability platform built in Rust.
+It provides unified logs, traces, metrics, and alerting with a focus on simplicity, performance, and horizontal scalability.
 The name combines "Heim" (from Heimdall, the Norse guardian) with "sight," representing clear visibility into your systems.

+## Current Status

+**🚧 Active Development - Core Features Complete**

+Heimsight is currently in active development with core observability features fully implemented and production-ready.
+The platform includes complete OTLP support, persistent storage, and dynamic retention management.

+### ✅ Implemented (Production-Ready)

+- Full OpenTelemetry Protocol (OTLP) support (gRPC + HTTP)
+- Logs ingestion, storage, and querying with full-text search
+- Metrics ingestion, storage, and querying (counter, gauge, histogram)
+- Distributed traces ingestion, storage, and querying
+- SQL-like query language for exploring data
+- ClickHouse persistent storage with automatic TTL
+- Dynamic retention policy management with automatic database updates
+- Data age monitoring and metrics
+- REST API with comprehensive filtering and pagination
+- Basic CLI for health checks

+### 🚧 In Development

+- Web UI dashboard
+- Alerting engine and notification channels
+- Grafana datasource plugin
+- Data aggregation for long-term storage
+- Advanced CLI commands
+- Anomaly detection

 ## Features

-- **OTLP-Native** - Full OpenTelemetry Protocol compliance for logs, metrics, and traces
+- **OTLP-Native** - Full OpenTelemetry Protocol compliance for logs, metrics, and traces (gRPC + HTTP)
 - **SQL-Like Queries** - Familiar query syntax for exploring your data
-- **Unified Platform** - Logs, metrics, traces, and alerting in one place
-- **Horizontal Scaling** - Designed for single-node but scales to distributed deployment
-- **Multiple Interfaces** - REST API, Web UI, CLI, and Grafana-compatible datasource
+- **ClickHouse Storage** - High-performance columnar database for time-series data
+- **Dynamic Retention** - Update TTL policies via API with automatic database updates
+- **Persistent Storage** - All data persists in ClickHouse with automatic TTL enforcement
+- **REST API** - Comprehensive API for all operations with filtering and pagination

 ## Project Structure